jen20/go-event-sourcing-sample/README.md

 ### Event Store

-The only thing an event store must handle are events.
-An event store must implement the following interface.
+The only thing an event store handles are events and it must implement the following interface.

 ```go
 Save(events []eventsourcing.Event) error // saves events to an underlaying data store.